katmathematics/STAT-172-Project-1/README.md

     3. Go through each year and download any .csv files labeled as "interchange"
     4. After downloading the interchange files for all available years, go over to where the repository is downloaded and create a new folder titled __"interchange_data"__ under __"data/web_data/"__
     5. Move all of the downloaded interchange .csv files into the new "interchange_data" folder.
 The project should now have access to the data utilized for interchange forecasting.

+---
+- _ReadMe File written by: Katja Mathesius_
+- _This repository will not be supported after its active development period.
+Please refrain from contacting the creators with any questions or bug reports found in this repository_